GenussCloud/titanic-survival-predictor/README.md

   - Visual probability bar

 - **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **Professional UI**: Modern gradient design with Bootstrap styling
+- **Professional UI**: Modern gradient design with Bootstrap and external CSS styling

 ## 🚀 How to Use